Flood warnings in place after record rains soak eastern U.S.

 Flood watches were in place throughout the Philadelphia area, with numerous reports of road and bridge closings in Pennsylvania, New Jersey and Delaware.

-Flood warnings were also posted around Washington and in Connecticut, where Bridgeport set a single-day record of 2.5 inches (6.4 cm) of rain.
+Flood warnings were also posted around Washington and in Connecticut, where Bridgeport set a single-day record of 2.5 inches of rain.

 Parts of Laurel, Maryland, were under water after authorities opened floodgates on Wednesday at a leaking Patuxent River dam, the city said in a statement.